-Classism

-is the belief that people with high socioeconomic status are culturally superior to those with lower socioeconomic status.

-Socioeconomic status (SES)

-refers to a person's social and economic standing in relation to other individuals in the same society.
-It is often measured by education, occupation, and income.
+Classism is the belief that people with high socioeco- nomic status are culturally superior to those with lower socioeconomic status.
+Socioeconomic status (SES) refers to a person's social and economic stand- ing in relation to other individuals in the same society.
+It is often measured by educa- tion, occupation, and income.

 Please consider this section as a starting point rather than a comprehensive guide, and please continue to grow your awareness in your life and education outside this book!
-Taking courses in Sociology and Anthropology12 (SOAN) or Social Psychology13 would be a good way to continue learning, as would getting involved in programs through the Center for Intercultural and Civic Engagement14 (CICE)
+Taking courses in Sociology, Anthropology, or Social Psychology would be a good way to continue learning, as would getting involved in programs through your school's student diversity center.